Strobesstrobes

 Is penetration testing mandatory for SOC 2 compliance?

 No. The AICPA Trust Services Criteria never name penetration testing, so it is not strictly mandatory.
-However, auditors expect one as evidence for the CC4.1 monitoring criterion and the CC7.x security operations criteria, so in practice nearly every SOC 2 Type II report includes a pentest.
+In practice auditors expect one as evidence for CC4.1 and the CC7 series, so nearly every SOC 2 Type II report includes a dated pentest.
+Its absence usually forces an awkward conversation about how else you detect exploitable vulnerabilities.

 How often does SOC 2 require a penetration test?

-SOC 2 sets no fixed interval.
-The de facto standard is at least once per audit period, which usually means annually, plus an additional test after any significant change to the in-scope system.
-For Type II, the test should fall inside the review window.
+SOC 2 sets no interval.
+The de facto standard is once per audit period (usually annual) plus a retest after any significant change to the in-scope system.
+For Type II the report must be dated inside the review window, which is why teams schedule it in the first third of the period.

 Does a vulnerability scan count as a SOC 2 penetration test?

 Not on its own.
-A scan helps satisfy CC7.1, but auditors increasingly distinguish automated scanning from a methodology-driven penetration test with manual validation.
-You generally want both: regular scans plus at least one annual pentest with a dated, severity-rated report.
+A scan helps satisfy CC7.1, but auditors increasingly distinguish automated scanning from a methodology-driven pentest with manual validation and business-logic testing.
+You generally want both: continuous scanning plus at least one annual pentest with a dated, severity-rated report.

-What scope does a SOC 2 penetration test cover?
+How much does a SOC 2 penetration test cost and how long does it take?

 Do I need a pentest for SOC 2 Type I?

-It is less critical for Type I, which attests to control design at a point in time.
-A pentest is strong supporting evidence but is not always expected.
-For Type II, which tests operating effectiveness over months, a pentest inside the review period is effectively required in practice.
+It is less critical for Type I, which attests to control design at a point in time, so a recent pentest is strong supporting evidence rather than a hard expectation.
+For Type II, which tests operating effectiveness over months, a pentest dated inside the review period is effectively required in practice.

-Who can perform a SOC 2 penetration test?
+Who is allowed to perform a SOC 2 penetration test?

-An independent party with no conflict of interest, either an internal team separated from the developers or, more commonly, an external firm.
-The key auditor concern is independence and a defensible methodology, not a specific certification body.
+An independent party with no conflict of interest, either an internal team organizationally separated from the developers or, more commonly, an external firm.
+The auditor cares about independence and a defensible methodology, not a specific certification body, so keep the tester's independence attestation in your evidence bundle.

 Sources and references